- Precinct Chairs form the County Executive Committee, which is the governing body of the CCDP.

 Requirements for Precinct Chairs:

 - Must attend meetings of the CEC during which time the business of the party is conducted.
-Meetings are usually the 4th Tuesdays of the month at 7:15 pm on one of the Collin College campuses.
+Meetings are usually quarterly, but could be monthly, at 7:15 pm on one of the Collin College campuses.

 - Expected to learn the rules of the Texas Democratic Party (TDP) and the CCDP and have a basic knowledge of Roberts Rules of Order.

 - Must be registered to vote and live in their precincts.

 - Must vote in the 2020 Democratic primary.

 Cannot publicly support or endorse an opposing party or a non-Democratic candidate in a race where a Democrat is on the ballot.
 This includes donating money, soliciting votes, or serving on a campaign committee.

 - Encouraged to serve on a variety of committees, teams, task forces, and work to actively canvass Collin County to identify and turn out Democratic voters year-round.

 - Vote on budgets and approve major spending.